 Our children’s responses are normal adaptations to abnormal experiences.

 At TESSA we believe therapeutic services for children form pieces of the trauma recovery puzzle, but they are not the whole jigsaw.
-The rest of the puzzle is put together by the day-to-day interventions of parents, teachers, other supportive relationships and the gradual development of attachment security over time.
-So children may recover slowly and have phases of relative calm and stages of challenge.
+The rest of the puzzle is put together by the day-to-day interventions of parents, teachers, other supportive relationships, and the gradual development of attachment security over time.

 The therapies we offer can help children develop greater insight and awareness into their own needs, to help them make sense of their experiences and develop strategies for managing feelings and behaviours.
-Through therapy children can also cast off some of the blame and shame they carry from their past.
-Attachment-based therapies are most often recommended for adopted children, but other creative, non-verbal approaches also help children address confusing and distressing feelings.
+Through therapy children can also release some feelings of the blame and shame they carry from their past.
+Attachment-based therapies are most often recommended for children who have been adopted, but other creative, non-verbal approaches also help children address confusing and distressing feelings.

 “When people get close to re-experiencing their trauma, they get so upset that they can no longer speak”(1).

-- Bessel van der Kolk quoted in The Limits of Talk, Psychotherapy Networker, traumacentre.org.
+(1) Bessel van der Kolk quoted in The Limits of Talk, Psychotherapy Networker, traumacentre.org